signalfx/splunk-otel-collector/docs/getting-started/linux-manual.md

 ### Custom Configuration

-When changes to the default configuration file is needed, a custom configuration file can specified and used instead.
-Use the `SPLUNK_CONFIG` environment variable or the `--config` command line argument to provide a custom configuration.
+When changes to the default configuration YAML file are needed, create a custom configuration file.
+Use environment variable `SPLUNK_CONFIG` or command line argument `--config` to provide the path to this file.

+Also, you can use environment variable `SPLUNK_CONFIG_YAML` to specify your custom configuration YAML at the command line.
+This is useful in environments where access to the underlying file system is not readily available.
+For example, in AWS Fargate you can store your custom configuration YAML in a parameter in AWS Systems Manager Parameter Store, then in your container definition specify `SPLUNK_CONFIG_YAML` to get the configuration from the parameter.

 > Command line arguments take precedence over environment variables.
 This
-> applies to `--config` and `--mem-ballast-size-mib`.
+> applies to `--config` and `--mem-ballast-size-mib`. `SPLUNK_CONFIG`
+> takes precedence over `SPLUNK_CONFIG_YAML`

 For example in Docker: